NavCoderr/ASOC_AGV_EdgeCost_Benchmark/README.md

 ## Description

-This repository contains the Python code and processed benchmark files used for an estimator-level machine-learning study on AGV edge-cost prediction.
-The study compares graph and non-graph estimators for predicting traversal time and traversal energy from sparse real AGV telemetry under a cross-session evaluation protocol.
+This repository contains the Python code, processed benchmark dataset, and generated result tables used for an estimator-level machine-learning study on AGV edge-cost prediction.
+The study compares graph and non-graph estimators for predicting traversal time and traversal energy from sparse real AGV telemetry under a fixed cross-session evaluation protocol.

 The focus of this repository is the estimator layer.
-It is not a complete AGV route-planning, dispatching, or deployment framework.
+It is not a complete AGV route-planning, dispatching, OPC UA, traffic-management, or deployment framework.

 ## Main script